 Graduate Research Assistant

-I studied MSci Marine Biology at the University of Exeter, where I first worked on assessing the effects of clutch relocation on hatching success and sex ratio skew in loggerhead sea turtles as a preventative method to protect vulnerable species against sea level rise.
-I then conducted my final research project on developing a low-cost in situ method to quantify estuarine-air CO2 fluxes, which led to my interest in the marine carbon cycle.
+Sophie studied MSci Marine Biology at the University of Exeter, where she first worked on assessing the effects of clutch relocation on hatching success and sex ratio skew in loggerhead sea turtles as a preventative method to protect vulnerable species against sea level rise.
+She then conducted her MSci research project on developing a low-cost in situ method to quantify estuarine-air CO2 fluxes, which led to her interest in the marine carbon cycle.